kuzzleio/documentation/src/api/1/controller-document/m-delete/index.md

 ## Response

-Return an array with the list of successfully deleted document identifiers.
+Returns an array with the list of successfully deleted document identifiers.

 If one or more document deletions fail, the response status is set to `206`, and the `error` object contain a [partial error]({{ site_base_path }}api/1/errors/#partialerror) error.